aiidateam/aiida-core/docs/source/installation.rst

   * :ref:`Server setup`
   * :ref:`Developer`

+All further instructions assume you have installed the `:ref:dependencies<install_dependencies>`.

 Installation Requirements
 +++++++++++++++++++++++++
 Read on for more information about the kind of operating system AiiDA can run on and what software needs to be installed before AiiDA can work.